cascade-tech-ai/cascadetech.ai/_posts/2025-09-19-vllm-predicted-outputs.md

 <span class="diff-line diff-match">output to speed up generation.</span></code></pre>
 </div>

+Notice the colon on the first line of the second block!
 As you can see, Predicted Outputs needs one identical line to realign, but then carries on with the prediction for the rest of the generation.
 The tokens in green are generated nearly "for free".

 Because running LLM model passes is so slow, and computing text diffs are so fast, matching just a single line can often provide speed benefits over the no-prediction base case, and there are many use cases where you can frequently match